Copyright © 1997-2010 Demand Media. All rights reserved.

 Because it is a liquid fertilizer, diluted fish emulsion moves quickly down through the soil where it is broken up by micro-organisms into forms usable by your plants.
 Powdered organic fertilizers must first mix with water and move through the soil.
 Because fish emulsion penetrates the soil more quickly, its nutrients are available more quickly to your plants.

-Christopher Earle is a freelance writer based in Denver, Colo.
-He has been writing since 1987 and has written for National Public Radio, the Associated Press, the Boeing Company, Ford New Holland, Microsoft, Active Voice, RAHCO International and Umax Data Systems.
+Although he grew up in Latin America, Mr. Ma is a writer based in Denver.
+He has been writing since 1987 and has written for NPR, AP, Boeing, Ford New Holland, Microsoft, RAHCO International, Umax Data Systems and other manufacturers in Taiwan.
 He studied creative writing at Mankato State University in Minnesota.
+He speaks fluent Mandarin Chinese, English and reads Spanish.